Instructions & Support

 Inharmonicity weight factor

-When measuring the inharmonicity of any piano there is always “noise” in the data, meaning that on the inharmonicity graph, the dots representing the inharmonicity of individual notes won’t line up with the “best fit” average curve.
-Some of this is due to actual properties of the piano’s scale (i.e. the length and thickness of strings for each note) but some of it might be due to errors in measuring the inharmonicity (like the microphone picking up extra noise).
-The image above shows actual inharmonicity readings (black dots) from a spinet piano and the best fit curve (black line) that is used for notes whose inharmonicity has not been measured.
+The image below shows actual inharmonicity readings (black dots) from a spinet piano and the best fit curve (black line) that is used for notes whose inharmonicity has not been measured.
 For notes that have been measured the app uses a weighted average of the measured inharmonicity and the best fit curve.
 The red, green and blue lines show how modifying the “inharmonicity weight” factor affects the average that is passed into the tuning curve calculations.
 A high number gives more weight to the actual measured data, while a low number gives more weight to the best fit curve.
-A high weight factor (red line) will be slightly better at dealing with poorly scaled pianos with large deviations in inharmoniciy at the tenor break, however it is also more sensitive to incorrect measurements, so if you choose to raise the weight from its default value you should review the inharmonicity graph for outliers/errors before fine tuning a piano.
+A high weight factor (red line) will be slightly better at dealing with poorly scaled pianos with large deviations in inharmonicity at the tenor break, however it is also more sensitive to incorrect measurements, so if you choose to raise the weight from its default value you should review the inharmonicity graph for outliers/errors before fine tuning a piano.
 If you just want a “safe” smooth tuning for the piano that minimizes the effects of jumps in inharmonicity, you can lower the weight factor; however this can sometimes cause a problem where all the strobe wheels won’t completely stop when a note is in tune (some turn right slowly and some turn left slowly).
 The majority of users will probably be served best by leaving the weight factor at its default value of 0.75.
-Note: it is also possible to delete bad inharmonicity measurments.
-To do this, select the note with the bad reading using the small keyboard at the bottom of the screen or the note switching buttons.
-Then long-press in the center of the graphing area, which will bring up a small menu with the option to “delete inharmonicity for current note”.

 Tuning Style (Interval weights)

 • Pure 12ths (5th plus an octave) generally result in a balanced tuning, so by default the 12ths are given a high weight.
+Pure 3:1 twelfths stretch the treble more than 2:1 octaves, and 9:3 twelfths can be used to add more stretch to the bass.

 • 5ths and 4ths are tuned narrow and wide respectively, so adjusting their weights can somewhat alter the overall stretch.